The Home Buying Process

 Steps to Buying a Home

-Step 1: Find the Right Lender and Real Estate Agent
+Step 1: Find the Right Real Estate Agent

 To find the right mortgage lender it’s best to shop around.
 Get recommendations from your friends and family and check with the Better Business Bureau.
 Talk to at least three or four mortgage lenders.
 Ask lots of questions and make sure they have answers that satisfy you.
 Make sure to find someone that you are comfortable with and who makes you feel at ease.